 Thus, the GM must give each deity with empowered clerics enough personality and background that the players of cleric PCs know what to expect in play.
 He should also create some kind of spell list - although this can be more of a set of guidelines and examples, open to negotiation and improvisation.
-As well, a god may grant some spells in specific circumstances, or if the cleric can make a logical case for needing them; e.g., a god of death may not generally give out healing spells, but might make an exception when his followers are about to go to work on his healf his followers are about to go to war on his behalf.
+As well, a god may grant some spells in specific circumstances, or if the cleric can make a logical case for needing them; e.g., a god of death may not generally give out healing spells, but might make an exception when his followers are about to go to war on his behalf.
 Remember, though, that gods don't have the same priorities as humans.
 Better a few lost worshippers than violation of their fundamental nature!